 In 2019, we partnered with the Lumbini Development Trust and the Nepalese Government to deliver our 2nd International Conference on Religion and Culture in Conflict and Peace in Lumbini, Nepal.
 The conference focussed on Reconciliation and Peacebuilding in South-Asia and included esteemed keynote speakers Professor Hugh Miall from the University of Kent, and Steve Killelea, founder of the Institute for Economics and Peace.

-The next Religion and Culture in Conflict and Peace conference will focus on impact and outcomes.
-It is scheduled to take place from Monday 13 to Wednesday 15 June 2022.
-The Call for Papers is now open; deadline for receipt of abstracts is 18 February 2022.
+The 2022 Religion and Culture in Conflict and Peace conference focussed on impact and outcomes and took place 13 to 15 June 2022.
 For further details, visit the conference page.

 In partnership with Peace Jam UK, the University of Winchester holds an annual conference for children and young people who are committed to developing themselves as young leaders, and bringing about positive change in their communities, and around the world.
 PeaceJam is a global organisation that works closely with Nobel Peace Laureates to encourage young people to build peace in their communities and get actively involved in making a positive difference in the world (www.peacejam.org.uk).
 Every year we have been honoured by the presence of an inspiring speaker, including Nobel Peace Laureates Rigoberta Menchú Tum, Leymah Gbowee, Betty Williams, Tawakkol Karman and Jody Williams.